-Asian shares track Wall St weakness as eyes on Fed comment
+World shares track Wall St weakness, eyes on Fed comment

-BANGKOK (AP) — Asian shares were mixed Friday after a listless session on Wall Street, where a slide in banks and industrial companies offset solid gains for the technology sector.
+BANGKOK (AP) — World shares were mixed Friday after a listless session on Wall Street, where a slide in banks and industrial companies offset solid gains for the technology sector.
 A lack of progress in trade talks between the U.S. and China was weighing on sentiment.

 TRADE: Investors had their eye on the latest developments in the U.S.-China trade dispute as both nations ended their first high-level talks in two months with no sign of progress in breaking their deadlock.
 Markets showed little reaction to the latest round of dueling tariffs between the U.S. and China.
 The countries imposed 25 percent tariffs on $16 billion of each other’s goods Thursday, including automobiles and factory equipment.
 The increases were announced previously.